Shivi-Chaudhary/Virtual-Cricket-Game/README.md

 <li>Fundamentals of Object Oriented Programming using CPP
 <li>Diving into CPP Programming and Building Cricket Game Application modules.

-<br>I got to have hands on Projects on:
+<br>I got to have hands on Project on:

        "Virtual Cricket Game Application using CPP"
 <br>and everything was explained from the very basics so that anyone with zero experience on programming can learn.